w3f/polkadot-wiki/docs/general/kusama/kusama-claims.md

 Those who participated in the Polkadot sales before 2020 and have been allocated DOT indicator tokens on Ethereum can claim a proportional amount of KSM on the Kusama Network.

-To do this you must sign a message containing the address of your Kusama account.
+To do this, you must sign a message containing the address of your Kusama account.
 You can do this by using the Polkadot-JS UI
 [Claims app](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkusama-rpc.polkadot.io#/claims).
 Ensure
 that you are connected to the Kusama network (displayed in the upper-left hand corner of the screen).
-If you are not, change the network to Kusama by clicking in the network change tab in the upper left-hand corner..
+If you are not, change the network to Kusama by clicking in the network change tab in the upper-left-hand corner..

 #### Generate a Kusama address